Cholwell, Cameley: William Rees-Mogg, Baron Rees-Mogg (1928-2012)

 William Rees-Mogg, Baron Rees-Mogg (1928-2012), son, of Ston Easton Park and Hinton Blewett in Somerset, editor of The Times (1967–81), chairman of the Arts Council of Great Britain, and vice-chairman of the BBC, created a Life Peer in 1988.
 In 1964 he purchased the large Georgian mansion house Ston Easton Park near Bath, Somerset, built by John Hippisley-Coxe (died 1769), a relative of his ancestress Dorothy Hippisley, the wife of John Mogg (d.1728) of Farington Gurney, whose son purchased Cholwell in 1726.
 Ston Easton had been threatened with demolition and Rees-Mogg partially restored it.
 In 1978 he sold Ston Easton to the Smedley family.
-He married Gillian Shakespeare Morris, a daughter of Thomas Richard Morris, a lorry driver, car salesman and, later, local Conservative councillor.
-He served for a year as Mayor of St Pancras in London.
-He had 5 children with his wife Gillian.
-His 2nd son is Jacob Rees-Mogg (born 1969), of Gournay Court in the parish of West Harptree in Somerset, a financier and from 2010 until 2024 the Conservative party Member of Parliament for North East Somerset, in which constituency is situated Cholwell House.
+He married Gillian Shakespeare Morris, a daughter of Thomas Richard Morris, a lorry driver, car salesman and, later, local Conservative councillor who served for a year as Mayor of St Pancras in London.
+He had five children with his wife Gillian.
+His second son is Jacob Rees-Mogg (born 1969), of Gournay Court in the parish of West Harptree in Somerset, a financier and from 2010 until 2024 the Conservative party Member of Parliament for North East Somerset, in which constituency is situated Cholwell House.
 Jacob's official website states: "Being elected fulfilled his ambition to represent the Somerset parliamentary seat in which his family has lived for generations".